-Covington Teen Nick Sandmann Says He Wasn’t ‘Disrespectful’ Towards Native American Elder Nathan Phillips
+Covington Teen Nick Sandmann Says He Wasn’t ‘Disrespectful’ Toward Native American Elder Nathan Phillips

 “In hindsight, I wish we could have walked away and avoided the whole thing.”

-Sandmann and his classmates have been the targets of extreme online criticism, accusing the “Make America Great Again” hat-wearing teens of being racists, after the first viral video showed him seemingly grinning very close to the Native American activist’s face, while Phillips sang chants and played the drum during an Indigenous Peoples March that was taking place near the Lincoln Memorial.
+Sandmann and his classmates have been the targets of extreme online criticism, accusing the “Make America Great Again” hat-wearing teens of being racists after the first viral video showed him seemingly grinning very close to the Native American activist’s face, while Phillips sang chants and played the drum during an Indigenous Peoples March that was taking place near the Lincoln Memorial.

 "Do you feel from this experience that you owe anybody an apology?
 Do you see your own fault in any way?”